City of London & Royal Docks

 “So in 1965 my mum and dad book a holiday to the Isle of Wight; my mum’s pregnant with me.
 Dad gets a bit wary and writes to the hotel saying that we’re coloured and would it cause any problems as they don’t want to travel all that way, what with my mum’s condition, to be turned away.

 The hotel writes back cancelling the reservation.
 This time, I’m just rocking up.
 I’m bringing my own house and my own teacups.
 You’re welcome to come help me build my shack and take tea with me, but I’m coming whether you like it or not.”

 – Sonia Hughes

-This outdoor live installation is artist Sonia Hughes’ attempt to unwrite that letter, to claim space, to make a declaration of freedom.
+This outdoor live installation is artist Sonia Hughes’ attempt to claim space, to make a declaration of freedom, to un-write that letter.
 Setting herself up in the City of London and the Royal Docks she’ll build a temporary dwelling.
 We can help or witness.
 From far away London looks like a shiny glittering melting pot.
 Let’s see shall we?

 LIFT is following government and industry guidelines to ensure we are creating safe environments for audiences, participants, artists and staff.
 You can read more details about our safety measures on our Covid Guidelines page.

 Free and unticketed